brech1/zk-attestation/README.md

-# zkAttestations
+# zkAttestation

-**zkAttestations** provides a demonstration of how zero-knowledge proofs can be submitted and verified for Noir projects through attestations.
+**zkAttestation** provides a demonstration of how zero-knowledge proofs can be submitted and verified for Noir projects through attestations.
 This repository showcases a command-line interface (CLI) executable that facilitates various operations outlined below.

 ## Directory Structure